mis à jour

 Description

 The days are filled with pruning grapes, picking (or pickling) pears and apples, weeding, building new beds, fixing fences, caring for chickens, preserving the harvest and a myriad of other homesteading tasks.
-As we work off-farm, we do not have heavy production work, just the endless, exciting tasks that come from living on a lush and productive six-acre homestead--all while working full-time.
-Over the next few years, we will be creating biointensive beds, adding drip irrigation, striving to maintain the orchard and vineyards while adding new varieties, fixing fences, building a Forest Garden, keeping up with the weeds, and further cultivating the existing flower gardens with sustainability in mind.
+As we work off-farm, we do not have heavy production tasks, just the endless, exciting tasks that come from living on a lush and productive six-acre homestead.
+Over the next few years, we will be creating biointensive beds, adding drip irrigation, striving to maintain the orchard and vineyards while adding new varieties, creating a Forest Garden, keeping up with the weeds, and further cultivating the existing flower gardens with sustainability in mind.

 We had positive stays in our first years as Workaway hosts.
-We are starting our fourth year with fine people and good land.
+We are starting our eighth year with fine people and good land.
 Feel free to bring ideas, flexibility, and good energy.
 In our early traveling days, we met many wonderful people.
 Now that we have settled, we hope to continue to meet adventurous spirits; instead of guests, we are now hosts.
+Every evening we share a homemade dinner, conversation, music, and some grounded philosophizing.
+The casita comes filled with books for those that like to read and we have many spaces to do art.
+We also have a list of many cultural and natural opportunities to explore on your time off.

 We are now scheduling for winter/spring.
-We usually look for/prioritize stays from 3-4 weeks, but reach out if you need other dates.
+We usually look for stays from 3-4 weeks, but reach out if you need other dates.
+We are also experimenting with longer stays for those who are interested in a deeper dive to farmsteading life or want a stronger connection to place.

 Garden: